 Students enrolled on our Environmental Science programmes are eligible to become Student members of the IES at no cost for the duration of their studies.
 This provides students with access to resources related to careers, professional development and events together with preferential opportunities for internship placements at the IES.
 Membership also provides the first steps for students in achieving chartered status, a highly valued professional award for Environmental Scientists.

 Find out why our students are glad they chose us

 Our portfolio of modules across our degree programmes is incredibly varied and intellectually stimulating - which is why we give you the opportunity to choose what you want to study and specialise in the areas that most interest you.
-Modules cover areas including an introduction to palaeontology (the study of fossils), geological structures and tectonics, applied geophysics and magmatic processes.
+Modules cover areas including ecological processes, environmental change, plant biology, physical geography and environmental pollution.

 Skills for future employment

 There is a growing need for graduates with a strong scientific background but who are also able to apply their knowledge to sustainable development and protection globally.
 We will give you the knowledge and skills you need to help resolve the world’s most pressing problems in a sustainable way.
 Our degrees are designed with employers in mind enabling you to develop a unique blend of general, specialist and crucially, transferable skills.

 At Birmingham you are taught by academics who are world-leading experts in their fields.
 The Environmental Science programme builds upon the University’s impressive record of environmental research.
 We are involved in many national and international research programmes, and have strong links with countries spanning the globe.
 Accordingly, you will have the freedom to study the great breadth of environmental problems in many regions of the world.

 You will spend eight months, from October to May between Year 2 and the final year, undertaking a placement with one of a variety of organisations in New Zealand.